mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

   ```ts
   new MLPlugin({ data, routeProvider: () => [{...}, {...}] })
   ```
 - `runtime` configures the plugin for data-driven bundle pre-fetching.
-With this property we can either specify an optional `basePath` or disable the pre-fetching completely.
+With this property, we can either specify an optional `basePath` or disable the pre-fetching completely.
 - `build` is the part of the `@mlx/webpack` plugin which by default groups the webpack chunks based on the clusterization algorithm performed by `@mlx/clusterize`.
 This may sound a bit abstract at first.
 We can think of it as a piece of code which tries to reason from the provided data from Google Analytics which pages will be visited in the same session.
 Based on this information the plugin may group (integrate) some chunks together.

 Keep in mind that **the plugin will not do any code splitting**.
 It relies that all your routes are loaded lazily and it may only group some of the corresponding chunks together depending on the provided data.